 Insurance Demand Letter Response TimeRequest Free Consultation

 If you or somebody you love has been injured due to the careless or negligent actions of another individual in Colorado, it is understandable that you want compensation for your injuries and other expenses as quickly as possible.
-Unfortunately, insurance carriers tend to operate on their own time frame when it comes to paying out settlements.
+Unfortunately, insurance demand letter response time operates on a much slower clock..

 In fact, insurance carriers do not want to pay out a settlement at all, and they will do everything they can to avoid having to do so.
-Here, we want to discuss one of the most common questions that we receive from clients – “How long will it take the insurance carrier to respond to a compensation demand?”
+And when they do, their offer is usually well below the value of the damages you did suffer.
+Here, we will discuss one of the most common questions that we receive from clients – “How long does an insurance company have to respond to a demand letter?”

 What is a Demand Letter?

 A Demand letter is a document sent by one party to resolve a dispute with another party to avoid going to court.
 In regard to personal injury cases, demand letters are generally sent by the injured accident victim, usually by their personal injury attorney if they have retained legal counsel, to the insurance carrier of the person who caused their injury.